biigle/core/README.md

 Now you can run `docker-compose up` to build and run the ensemble of Docker containers.
 The first time may take a while.
 The BIIGLE application is now running at `https://localhost:8000`.
 Stop the containers with `docker-compose stop`.
 Destroy them (and the development database) with `docker-compose down`.

+Run the tests with `docker-compose run --rm worker php -d memory_limit=1G vendor/bin/phpunit`.
+The first time may fail since the database container needs to start up.

 For BIIGLE module development you should install the modules with the `--prefer-source` flag to keep Composer from deleting the VCS files (eg `.git`).
 Example:

 ```